-Board of Trustees Ekalaka Public Schools Ekalaka, Montana
+Board of Trustees Ekalaka Public Schools Carter County Ekalaka, Montana

-We have audited, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Ekalaka Public Schools (the "District") as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Districts' basic financial statements, and have issued our report thereon dated June 23, 2020, where we qualified our opinion on the governmental activities due to the District not recording their other postemployment benefit (OPEB) cost and net OPEB obligation.
+We have audited, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Ekalaka Public Schools (the"District") as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the District's basic financial statements and have issued our report thereon dated June 23, 2021, which included a qualified opinion on the governmental activities because management of the District has not implemented the requirements of GASB Statement No. 75 and has not determined the District's annual other postemployment benefit (OPEB) cost and OPEB obligation.